Five Budget Alternatives to Advent Calendars

-Christmas can be a costly time of year with children and adults alike craving festive traditions and expensive treats.
-While you can purchase advent calendars for a low cost these days, for many, they are unable to really engage themselves in the excitement with these low-quality items.
-If you are looking for something far more exciting, consider the following five budget options.
+Are you on a budget?
+These alternatives to Advent Calendars could help.
+Christmas can be a costly time of year, with children and adults alike craving festive traditions and expensive treats.
+While you can purchase Advent calendars for a low cost these days, for many, they are unable to really engage themselves in the excitement with these low-quality items.
+If you are looking for something far more exciting, consider the following five budget alternatives to Advent calendars.

 Family chocolates and a chalkboard or whiteboard